farirpgs/fari-app/lib/srds/fate-core.md

 In fact, you should almost always be able to justify the change you’re making in terms of the game’s story.
 You shouldn’t be able to change Hot Temper to Staunch Pacifist, for example, unless something happened in the story to inspire a serious change of heart—you met a holy man, or had a traumatic experience that made you want to give up the sword, or whatever.
 GMs, you’re the final arbiter on this, but don’t be so much of a stickler that you sacrifice a player’s fun for consistency.

-{example}

-Cynere gets a minor milestone.
+> Cynere gets a minor milestone.
 Lily looks over her character sheet, to see if there’s anything she wants to change.
 One thing that sticks out to her is that during the last session, Zird has been scheming behind her back a lot and putting her in a bad position.
+>

-She looks over at Ryan and says, “You know what?
+> She looks over at Ryan and says, “You know what?
 I have this aspect, I’ve Got Zird’s Back.
 I think I need to change that in light of current circumstances, and call it, I Know Zird is Up to Something.”
+>

-Ryan says, “Seriously?
+> Ryan says, “Seriously?
 I mean, it’s not like he does it all the time.”
+>

-Lily grins.
+> Lily grins.
 “Well, when he stops, I can change it back.”
+>

-Amanda approves the change, and Lily rewrites one of Cynere’s aspects.
+> Amanda approves the change, and Lily rewrites one of Cynere’s aspects.
+>

-Meanwhile, Landon also gets a minor milestone.
+> Meanwhile, Landon also gets a minor milestone.
 Lenny looks over his sheet, and notices that he spends a lot more time lying to people than he does trying to make friends with them.
 He asks Amanda if he can swap the ranks of his Deceive and his Rapport skill, giving him Good (+3) Deceive and Fair (+2) Rapport.
 She agrees, and he notes the new skill totals on his character sheet.

 ##### Significant Milestones